 According to most customs, the person leading the Seder washes their hands ritually, as if to eat bread, but without the blessing normally recited with hand-washing.
 If you’re at a communal Seder or don’t have a set “leader”, everyone can wash their hands.

 You will need: small portions of vegetables, salt water

 As well as salt water and the Seder plate, the Seder table includes three matzahs.
 During Yachatz, the person leading the Seder breaks the middle matzah, with a declaration of freedom.
-It symbolises the poverty our ancestors experienced: the larger part of this broken portion is “hidden” for consumption later.
+It symbolizes the poverty our ancestors experienced: the larger part of this broken portion is “hidden” for consumption later.
 This larger piece is called the afikoman.

 What it means: story time!

-You will need: your Haggadah
+You will need: your haggadah

 Everyone at the Seder washes their hands ready to eat bread (erm, matzah).
-What makes Seder night different is that no-one washes their own hands: reminiscent of kings and queens of time gone by, someone else washes your hands.
+What makes Seder night different is that no one washes their own hands: reminiscent of kings and queens of time gone by, someone else washes your hands.
 Remember, it’s ritual – splash water from the washing cup on each hand three times, then dry and recite the blessing.